PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 }
 ```

-We use *constructors* to model the remaining composite types.
-Note that these are defined in the compiler and there is no way to write a constructor for them, we are just interested in the signature that such a construct would have
+We use *contypeors* to model the remaining composite types.
+Note that these are defined in the compiler and there is no way to write a contypeor for them, we are just interested in the signature that such a contype would have

 ```ruby
 # a list [T]